How to Use Chase Ultimate Rewards Points for Rental Cars

 Chase Ultimate Rewards points transfer on a 1:1 basis to 13 participating partners like Hyatt, United, and Southwest.
 There are no foreign transaction fees on purchases outside the US.

-The card_name card offers a 60,000 point bonus when you spend $4,000 on purchases in the first three months.
+The Chase Sapphire Reserve® Card earns a 60,000 point bonus when you spend $4,000 on purchases in the first three months of account opening.

 You get a $300 annual travel credit, 10X points on car rentals and hotels booked through the Chase portal (3X booked direct), 5X points on airfare, 3X points on dining, and 1 point on all other purchases.
 You also get free airport lounge access and can redeem points for 1.5 cents on travel purchases.
 You can transfer points on a 1:1 basis to 13 partners like Southwest and Hyatt.
 Plus there are no foreign transaction fees.

-The card_name card offers a 100,000 point bonus when you spend $8,000 in purchases in the first 3 months.
-This equals $1,250 in travel when you use your points through the Chase Travel Portal or $1,000 cash back.
+The Ink Business Preferred® Credit Card earns a 120,000 point bonus when you spend $8,000 in purchases in the first 3 months of account opening.
+This equals $1,500 in travel when you use your points through the Chase Travel Portal or $1,200 cash back.

 You get 3X points on up to $150K on select categories and 1 point on all other eligible purchases.
 Points are worth 1.5 cents towards travel.
 Or you can transfer to 13 participating partners like Hyatt and United.